 Cashback accounts aren’t new, the Chase account offers this 1% on a wider variety of every day spending than we’ve typically seen in the past.

 Santander’s popular 1-2-3 account for example offers 1-3% on bill payments only, others such as Natwest, Co-op, and Barclay’s are linked to specific actions.
 Chase’s offer isn’t without it’s caveats, but these seems to be based around vehicles, tax and cash, seemingly as a way to prevent combining the offer with any other rewards.

-Unfortunately the 1% cash back offer only lasts for the first 12 months, and at present it is unclear if spending abroad is included.
+Unfortunately the 1% cash back offer only lasts for the first 12 months, though spending abroad is included.

 5% AER interest on ’rounded-up’ savings

 At a time when most banks are offering pitifully low interest rates, Chase is offering 5% interest on savings.
 The catch here is that it only applies to round-ups.
 If activated all spending on your account will be rounded up the nearest pound.
 That money will then be moved to separate ‘pot’ where it will earn 5% interest.